Jessica Damoiseaux

 Research Focus

-Dr. Damoiseaux also collaborates with Dr. Neha Gothe from the University of Illinois Urbana-Champaign on a randomized controlled trial examining the effects of yoga, aerobic and stretching exercise on neurocognitive performance in older adults.
+In addition, Dr. Damoiseaux is interested in the potential of lifestyle interventions to maintain, or improve, cognitive and brain health in older adults.
+She currently collaborates with Dr. Neha Gothe from NorthEastern University on a randomized controlled trial examining the effects of yoga, aerobic and stretching exercise on neurocognitive performance in older adults.

 Office Location